devtron-labs/devtron/docs/user-guide/creating-application/config-approval.md

 If you don't wish to deploy with the new changes, you can choose `Last deployed config` from the available drop-down.
 {% endhint %}

+---

 ## Enabling/Disabling Config Protection

+{% hint style="info" %}
+Only a super-admin can enable or disable the config protection.
+{% endhint %}

 1. Go to the `App Configuration` tab.